rushmie/SETCardRecognition/README.md

 Using inspiration from Anais Dotois, [Anaisdg](https://github.com/Anaisdg), and Tom White, [tomwhite](https://github.com/tomwhite), we want to explore image recognition strategies and deep learning models to accurately identify SETs in a group of cards.

+ ## Plan

+ These are the main tasks we need to complete for developing our app:

+ **1. Collect the data.**

+ Goal is to get at least 100 images for each card type.
+In addition, we will add images from Anais Dotis's and Tom White's githubs to supplement our data.

+ **2. Start with three card types and create a neural network classifier.**

+ Goal is to learn how to do image processing and create a convolutional neural network that can accurately classify three cards.

+ **3. Expand to all 81 card types and develop a neural network classifier.**

+ **4. Create an image detection model that can detect cards in an image and connects to our neural network classifier.**

+ **5. Write up code for SET game rules.**

+ **6. Develop the app using Android Studio.**

+ ## Software

+ Python (version)
+ OpenCV (version)
+ Tensorflow (version)
+ PyTorch (version)
+ Android Studio (version)

+## File Directory

 ## Data

 There are 81 distinct SET cards.